VolhaP87/Cryptocurrency_Prediction_Analysis/README.md

 ***

 ## Disclaimer
 The  described analyses fulfill educational purposes only.
-The hypothetical business case and the results of forecasting should not be considered as financial advise, and have not been approved by any professional or financial organization.
+The hypothetical business case and the results of forecasting should not be considered as financial advice, and have not been approved by any professional or financial organization.
 ***

 ## Overview